hos7ein/haproxystats-docker/README.md

 ### Build ###

-To build `haproxystats-docker`, after clone the project you should run the beneath command:
+To build `haproxystats-docker`, after clone the project you should run the beneath command, even though this image is published under [my repository on the Docker Hub](https://hub.docker.com/r/hos7ein/haproxystats) and all you need as a prerequisite is having docker on your machine.
 ```
 docker build --tag hos7ein/haproxystats  .
 ```